MeldCE/wp-settings/README.md

   sections*.
 - `'useTabs'` - If true, each section will be separated into its own tab.

+If the option `prefix` is set, the prefix will be prefixed to the start of the option variable name in the wordpress options table.

 ### Sections (`$options['settings']`)

+Wordpress separates settings into sections.
+These sections can be used to group settings.
+If the `useTabs` option is set, the sections will be displayed in their own tab in the settings page.

 `$options['settings']` must contain an associative array of the different sections of settings.
 Each section should have a unique array key and be an